dsilva1994/dsilva1994/README.md

 ### Some of My Ambitions 🎯:

-- Learn Spanish
+- Learn Spanish.

 - Explore machine learning, AI and data engineering.

-- Work in a team to create meaningful impacts in the world
+- Work in a team to create meaningful impacts in the world.

-- Travel to India and Mozambique
+- Travel to India and Mozambique.

-- Never stop learning
+- Never stop learning.

 ### I speak the following languages 🗣️: